Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Kim does not teach wherein the tip feature comprises a rectangular shaped electrode and at least four temperature detecting sensors at a front surface of the tip and around in the corners of the electrode thereof to detect temperature of the contacted skin and wherein the controller is configured to detect the temperature of the contacted skin via the temperature detecting sensor.
+Kim does not teach wherein an electrode is formed at a center portion of a front surface of the tip, an insulation portion in a second rectangular shape surrounding and sharing a common center with the first rectangular shape, which is insulated and forms a circumferential surface portion of the electrode the tip feature comprises a rectangular shaped electrode and at least four temperature detecting sensors at a front surface of the tip and each temperature detecting sensor being disposed within the insulation portion, and the sensors are configured to detect temperature of the contacted skin and wherein the controller is configured to detect the temperature of the contacted skin via the temperature detecting sensor.

-Therefore, it would have been obvious to one skilled in the art prior to the effective filing date to combine the high frequency delivery device of Kim to contain the specific temperature sensing and controlling capabilities of Stern as it is important to monitor the temperature of the patient and change the treatment magnitude accordingly when delivering treatment energy as disclosed by Stern, [0053].
+Therefore, it would have been obvious to one skilled in the art prior to the effective filing date to combine the high frequency delivery device of Kim to contain the specific temperature sensing structure and controlling capabilities of Collins as it is important to monitor the temperature of the patient effectively when delivering treatment energy as disclosed by Collins, [0031].

-However, the prior art of Stern does disclose that the temperature sensors can be used to measure the temperature of the skin when in contact [0053] and the analogous handheld RF delivery treatment device taught by Bourquin does disclose that the temperature sensor and controller can be used with the functionality to determine that the electrode is in contact with the skin when the electrode is brought into contact with the skin and the detected temperature of the contacted skin is equal to or higher than a preset reference temperature (see Bourquin, [0050], in which it is taught that the skin property sensors 14 and 16 which are found next to the treatment aperture 6 can detect if skin is in contact with the treatment device if the temperature sensor detects that the skin has a higher threshold temperature than the ambient air), and to control output of the high-frequency energy based on determination that the electrode is in contact with the skin (see Bourquin, [0050] in which the skin property sensors 14 and 16 detect skin contact and are then in communication with the control unit 10 so that the treatment end 7 can deliver the energy pulse to the skin, wherein the treatment energy may be high frequency treatment, [0008]).
+However, the prior art of record Kim does teach an acceleration detecting sensor configured to detect acceleration input in response to movement of the handpiece (signal transfer unit 100 further includes a sensing unit 130 for sensing changes in acceleration on the skin portion, [0083]), the controller is configured to determine whether the handpiece moves by a predetermined distance on the skin based on the detected acceleration input (from Kim, the acceleration of the transfer unit is measured by the sensing unit 130 and is measured with the control unit 300 to see if the acceleration surpasses or is equal to a preset acceleration value, [0092]), in response to the controller determining that the handpiece moves by the predetermined distance on the skin, the controller is configured to control the high-frequency generator to output the high-frequency energy, and in response to the controller determining that the handpiece has not moved by the predetermined distance on the skin, the controller is configured to control the high-frequency generator to stop the high-frequency energy (see from Kim, [0092] –[0093] in which the sensor unit 130 is continuously sensing the acceleration when moving the handpiece along the skin, and the sensor unit 130 can control the signal transfer unit 100 and generator unit 200 to either continue delivering high frequency energy or cease the delivery of high frequency energy in response to the acceleration input in comparison to the preset threshold).
+Furthermore, the prior art of Collins does disclose that the temperature sensors can be used to measure the temperature of the skin when in contact [0031] and the analogous handheld RF delivery treatment device taught by Bourquin does disclose that the temperature sensor and controller can be used with the functionality to determine that the electrode is in contact with the skin when the electrode is brought into contact with the skin and the detected temperature of the contacted skin is equal to or higher than a preset reference temperature (see Bourquin, [0050], in which it is taught that the skin property sensors 14 and 16 which are found next to the treatment aperture 6 can detect if skin is in contact with the treatment device if the temperature sensor detects that the skin has a higher threshold temperature than the ambient air), and to control output of the high-frequency energy based on determination that the electrode is in contact with the skin (see Bourquin, [0050] in which the skin property sensors 14 and 16 detect skin contact and are then in communication with the control unit 10 so that the treatment end 7 can deliver the energy pulse to the skin, wherein the treatment energy may be high frequency treatment, [0008]).

-Therefore, it would have been obvious for one skilled in the art prior to the effective filing date to combine the skin treatment device and temperature sensing capabilities of Kim and Stern to also contain the specific skin contact temperature sensing capabilities taught by Bourquin as it is another known method in the art for determining skin contact and it also allows for more precise and specific energy treatment capabilities as taught by Bourquin, [0050].
+Therefore, it would have been obvious for one skilled in the art prior to the effective filing date to combine the skin treatment device with an active accelerometer for measuring the distance or movement of the device taught by Kim to also contain the specific skin contact temperature sensing capabilities taught by Collins and Bourquin to result in a combination containing a temperature-distance operation as both temperature sensing control and acceleration movement control are known methods in the art for determining skin contact and it also allows for more precise and specific energy treatment capabilities to limit excessive or damaging energy delivery towards the treatment location as taught by Bourquin, [0050].

 Regarding claim 2, the combination teaches the skin treatment device of claim 1, the electrode is provided to transmit the high-frequency energy via the front surface when the electrode is in contact with the skin (from Kim, the electrode assembly is configured to be detachably connected to the handpiece housing and configured to transfer high frequency energy to the skin, [0006]).